Skip to content

 Note

-Templates only change the text you copy/export.
-They do not change your notes on disk.
+Output settings change the text that Smart Context copies.
+They do not rewrite the source notes on disk.

 How a context is structured